cassandra-t-ye/cassandra-t-ye.github.io/_projects/QUTCC.md

     <div class="text-content">
         <p>
-            where q ∈ (0,1) is the desired quantile level, y is the true value, and ŷ is the predicted value.
+            where q ∈ (0,1) is the desired quantile level, x is the true value, and x̂ is the predicted value.
 This asymmetric penalty ensures that overestimation and underestimation are weighted differently according to the target quantile.
 For example, if q = 0.1, then overestimates will be penalized heavier than underestimates.
         </p>

         <p>